As 2016 draws to a close, Cash lady reflects on what has happened in 2016 and some of the key moments to have affected payday loans 2016.

 What this has meant are 3 things.

-- Short term and specifically ‘payday loans’ are evolving into more mainstream lending products.
+- Short term and specifically ‘payday loans’ in the UK are evolving into more mainstream lending products.

 - HCSTC (High Cost Short Term Credit) providers are looking closely at applications to ensure affordability over longer periods.
 This may mean lower acceptance rates.